 - So you can see the incredible Alaska sunsets for yourself.
 Think dazzling colors blending across the sky like a watercolor painting ranging from soft pinks and muted purples, to fiery crimson and blazing oranges.
 As an added bonus, if you visit in late April or mid-September, you just may catch a glimpse of those phenomenal Northern Lights!

 - Alaska has the best summer temperatures.
-While April, May, and September generally provide cooler weather, the average daytime summer temperatures in Alaska range from 60-80° Although, according to the Old Farmer’s Almanac, April, May, and September of 2018 will be warmer than normal, making the weather another top reason to visit Alaska this summer!
+While April, May, and September generally provide cooler weather, the average daytime summer temperatures in Alaska range from 60-80°, making the weather another top reason to visit Alaska this summer!

 - Because visiting Alaska is secretly educational for your kids.
 There’s no better way to spend a summer vacation than by creating fantastic family memories.
 You can take your entire clan on a Whale Watching & Wildlife Quest where you may see humpback whales, sea lions and bald eagles.
 Or, a White Pass Railway & Klondike Gold Fields Panning expedition would be a blast!
 You could also learn about Native American culture or attend a lively lumberjack competition.
 You could also take the gang on an Alaskan Cruisetour where you can explore both by sea and land, including checking out Denali by bus or train.
 Your kids will have so much fun; they’ll never know they’re actually learning!

-- Because 2018 could be your year to travel alone with your grandchildren.
+- Because this summer could be your chance to travel alone with your grandchildren.
 And there’s no better way to do so than on a cruise!
 Alaska offers excitement and exhilarating adventures, so it’s a perfect way to give your grandkids a summertime experience they’ll remember for years to come, plus you’ll be giving your own kids a break as well!
 It’s a win-win for everyone.

 - The Emerald City of Seattle wants to show you what it’s got.
 The Best of Seattle post-cruise shore excursion will highlight the city’s sports stadiums, Pioneer Square and the International district, as well as downtown and Seattle Center campus.
 You can soar up the Space Needle to get a panoramic city view, pass through Belltown and then explore the vendors and shops at Pike Place Market, where you’ll probably need to watch out for flying fish!
 Wait, what??